Lab 9: Cryptography¶

 In general everyday usage, Cryptography is the act or art of writing in secret characters.
 In technical jargon it may be defined as the science of using mathematics to encrypt and decrypt data.

 Cryptanalysis is the study of how to compromise (defeat) cryptographic mechanisms.
-It is the science of cracking code, decoding secrets, violating authentication schemes, and in general, breaking cryptographic protocols.
+It is the science of cracking code, decoding secrets, violating authentication schemes, and generally breaking cryptographic protocols.

 Cryptology is the discipline of cryptography and cryptanalysis combined.
 Cryptology is the branch of mathematics that studies the mathematical foundations of cryptographic methods.

-Encryption transforms data into a form that is close to impossible to read without the appropriate knowledge (e.g., a key).
+Encryption transforms data into nearly impossible form to read without the appropriate knowledge (e.g., a key).
 Its purpose is to ensure privacy by keeping information hidden from anyone for whom it is not intended.

 Decryption is the reverse of encryption; it transforms encrypted data into an intelligible form.